It All Started on a Cruise in Europe…

 If you’ve ever ordered bread pudding in a restaurant and received a dryish sliced loaf of something almost cake-like, then you haven’t truly had bread pudding.
 Bread pudding is really a custard made from egg/milk soaked bread and sugar.
 It’s critical to pour the custard filling over the layers of bread, sugar and raisins and just let the custard mix soak in and absorb into the bread.
 The layers are a bit messy, and you can just smoosh the triangles of bread into overlapping layers with sugar and fruit.
 Once the custard base is absorbed and baked, it’ll result in a homogenous serving texture.
 The custard is done when it’s still moist without being runny.
 No dry bread pudding in this house!

 For this recipe, I start with a fresh loaf of butter bread and spread each slice with salted butter, trimming away the crusts.
 I’ve seen recipes that use croissants or even French bread.
 Once, I made a bread pudding with leftover orange-cinnamon rolls.
-From a home cook perspective, bread pudding is one way to use up leftover or stale breads.
+From a home cook perspective, bread pudding is one way to use up leftover or stale pieces of bread.

 Fruit-wise, my recipe calls for currants, but I really can’t always find them.
 Currants are the smaller and more reddish cousins to raisins.
 I use whatever I have on hand, be it currants, raisins or golden raisins.
 I’d love to try a variation of dried cranberries or even raspberries, but my family does not react well to altering a Tried and True recipe.